Nejel/eng-wiki/Murphy/past-perf-count.md

 1. I had been working hard all day.
 1. They had been playing football tough.
 5. I had been looking forward to it.
-3. She had a bad dream
+3. She had been dreaming
-4. He had watched a film
+4. He had been watching a film

 p.33 Ex 16.2